-It takes time and effort, but is doable with a good strategy and plan.
-Below are five tips to guide your way.
+It takes time and effort but is doable with a good strategy and plan.
+Below are five tips to guide your way for work-life balance.

 Then, come up with a coverage plan that is reasonable for everyone involved.
-Express gratefulness for the coverage and make sure to return the favor once you are back.
+Express gratefulness for the coverage and make sure to return the favour once you are back.

 Again, dedicate all your energies in handling your family crisis and do not let work distract you at this time.
 Do one thing at a time and do it well.

 Also, be mindful of the time you spend on social media.
 Sometimes it is a good way to relax but it does not help if it sucks you in and eats valuable time.